 Let’s be clear, your manager works for you… you don’t work for them!

-In the music or entertainment industries, the term manager refers to a person or entity that assists artists in all matters of their music careers.
-Therefore, as a manager’s employer you are entitled to all of the rights, benefits, and privileges associated with the employer-employee relationship.
+In the music or entertainment industries, the term manager refers to a person that assists artists in all matters of their music careers.
+Therefore, as a manager’s employer, you are entitled to all of the rights, benefits, and privileges associated with the employer-employee relationship.

 More specifically, an artist manager’s job is to guide and counsel an artist’s music or entertainment career for the benefit of building their brand.
 In addition, an artist manager assists artists in the administrative tasks associated with the business of music, and advises them on important business decisions.